-You’ve probably heard of balanced twisted-pair copper cabling referred to as either stranded or solid, and if you’re on the fence as to which you should use when and where, you’ve come to the right place.
-There are plenty of considerations when it comes to choosing, including standards, environment, application and price.
-Let’s take a look at the differences and delve into these considerations so you know which cable type is right for your specific situation.
+You’re probably aware that both shielded and unshielded twisted-pair copper cable comes in either stranded or solid wire versions.
+There are plenty of considerations when it comes to choosing one or the other, including standards, environment, application, and cost.
+Let’s take a look at the differences and considerations, so you can decide which cable type is right for your specific installation.

 Now that you understand the differences between stranded and solid cable, let’s cover what you need to consider when making a choice.

-There are special situations; they’re faced with regular reconfigurations and may require a more flexible cabling system.
+Open office environments, however, are special situations; they’re faced with regular reconfigurations and may require a more flexible cabling system.
 In those installations, the standards allow stranded patch cords to take up more than 10 meters of the channel.
 However, if you’re using more than 10 meters of stranded cable in a channel, industry standards require de-rating the overall channel length to accommodate for the greater insertion loss and DC resistance.

-While stranded cable is the norm for patch cords at patching areas in the telecommunications room (TR) and at the work area (perhaps longer than 10 meters in open office areas), there is a primary application to consider in today’s LANs that warrants the use of solid patch cords – power over Ethernet.
-When PoE is delivered over twisted-pair copper cabling, some of the power dissipates as heat.
-When power dissipates as heat, the temperature within the cable can increase.
+While stranded cable is the norm for patch cords at patching areas in the telecommunications room (TR) and at the work area (perhaps longer than 10 meters in open offices), a primary application to consider in today’s LANs warrants the use of solid patch cords: Power over Ethernet (PoE).
+When PoE is delivered over twisted-pair copper cable, some of the power dissipates as heat.
+When power dissipates as heat, the cable temperature increases.
 With higher insertion loss and DC resistance, stranded patch cords are more likely to exhibit degraded transmission performance at elevated temperatures.

-While not typically a concern in environmentally-controlled spaces like the TR, stranded patch cords could become an issue once you start connecting devices in the ceiling (think wireless access points, security cameras, LED lights, and more.
-In best practice, if the environment is not temperature controlled and there’s not a lot of manipulation going on (i.e., bending), patch cords should be used.
+While not typically a concern in environmentally controlled spaces like the TR, stranded patch cords could become an issue once you start connecting devices in the ceiling — think wireless access points, security cameras, LED lights, and more.
+In best practice, if the environment isn’t temperature controlled and the cable doesn’t have to bend much, solid cable patch cords should be used.
 If you do use stranded patch cords in uncontrolled environments, it’s better to keep them short (about 5 meters or less).
-And when it comes to higher-temperature environments, industry standards require de-rating channel length for that too, and more cables in a bundle generating more heat can require even more length de-rating (yes, we did a blog on that too).
+And when it comes to higher-temperature environments, industry standards require de-rating channel length for that, too; more cables in a bundle, each generating more heat, can require even more length de-rating (though there can be An Exception to Every Rule).

-While more strands in a conductor means greater flexibility, strand count has an impact on price – the more strands that make up a cable, the greater the cost.
-To keep costs down, stranded category 6 and category 6A cable are designed with enough strands to maintain proper flexibility but not so many that it creates a dramatic price difference.
-In other words, the delta is really not enough to compromise performance (or standards compliance) by selecting stranded cable over solid for environments and applications for which they’re not suited.
-Keep your stranded cables to environmentally-controlled areas that require greater flexibility, and use solid wire cable where rugged performance (and little bending) is required.
+While more strands in a conductor mean greater flexibility, a higher strand count also means a higher price.
+To keep costs down, stranded category 6 and category 6A cable are designed to strike a balance: enough strands to maintain proper flexibility, but not so many that it creates a dramatic price difference.
+You don’t have to compromise performance (or standards compliance) by selecting stranded wire cable instead of solid for environments and applications for which it’s not suited.
+Keep your stranded cables in environmentally controlled areas that require greater flexibility, and use solid wire cable where rugged performance (and little bending) is required.